 The error reporting function compiles system and related information for debugging the local Bromium deployment and uploads it to Bromium.
 In conformance with the privacy policy presented in the license agreement, certain information will be transmitted to Bromium for use in troubleshooting submitted errors.
-The Log.RemoveSensitiveInformation policy setting can be used to exclude proxies, URLs, and so on from log data.
-For more information about this setting, see Manageability Settings.
+The Remove sensitive data from logs policy setting can be used to exclude proxies, URLs, and so on from log data.